A Linear Algebraic Framework for Dynamic Scheduling Over Memory-Equipped Quantum Networks: Scheduling Policies

 \subsection{Quadratic Scheduling}

 We now turn to mathematically stating and solving the scheduling problem through the lens provided by our framework.
-Before solving the problem and displaying results, we spend some words to describe our tools.
+Before solving the problem and displaying results, we introduce our mathematical tools.